Rolwaling and Lapche valley

 How much does it cost for trekking permits in the Rolwaling region of the Gaurishankar area?

-Permits cost for Conservation area are normally paid in Nepali rupees and restricted permit’s royalties are charged in US Dollars.
+Permit costs for the conservation area are normally paid in Nepali rupees, and restricted permits' royalties are charged in US dollars.

 1. Gaurishankar Conservation Area Permit (GCAP) cost NPR 3000 per person for one time single entry